tetherball88/maras/docs/ADVANCED_CONFIGURATION_AND_MODDING.md

 ## 2. Buff Values Configuration (bonuses.json)

-MARAS also exposes buff values in a JSON file so you can tweak how powerful each archetype’s bonuses are.
+MARAS also exposes buff values in a JSON file so you can tweak how powerful each archetype's bonuses are.

 Path:
 ```